Delegate Your Workload: Go Beyond “Getting It off Your Desk”

 You might feel that it saves time to just take care of a task yourself.
 Maybe you doubt that anyone else can do what you do.
 Or, you could be hanging on to assignments and hovering over tasks because you just don’t have a solid process for delegating.

-Whatever is behind your avoidance to delegate your workload, we have some suggestions that could help.
+Whatever is behind your avoidance to delegate your workload, we have some concrete, research-based suggestions that could help.

 First, Why Delegate Your Workload?

 Delegating tasks, roles, and decisions frees you up for other things and helps prevent you from getting overworked and burnt out.
 That’s a huge benefit.
-But when you delegate effectively, you are opening the door to many other benefits, too.
+But when you delegate effectively, you’re opening the door to many other benefits, too.
 Effective delegation:

 - Enables direct reports to develop as leaders.

 - Contributes to teamwork.